 Shunda Creek is a 12-week program that addresses substance abuse issues that require live-in treatment and support in an isolated environment.
 This 10-bed wilderness-based addictions treatment program supports individuals on their personalized journey to recovery.
 Learn more here.

-Shunda Creek is licensed under the provisions of Part 1 of the Mental Health Services Protection Act of the Province of Alberta.
-View our license here.
+Shunda Creek is licensed under the provisions of Part 1 of the Mental Health Services Protection Act of the Province of Alberta as indicated by the license below.